Updated June 17, 2023

 Digital Marketing Report – Templates (daily, weekly, monthly)

 1. Daily Marketing Report

 This template helps to recognize the flaws of any strategy immediately and proceed for a quick resolution.
 Examples of daily marketing reports include a website traffic analysis report to ensure the buyer persona or traits of the target audience, which helps in a successful conversion.
 There is also reporting of engagement in social media, which is the most popular assistant to a digital marketing campaign today.

 Example of a report based on social media engagement (via Instagram)

 2. Weekly Marketing Report

 Weekly marketing reports address medium-term objectives commonly focused on traffic and leads.
 Weekly reports can provide much more insight than daily reports and ensure the smooth flow of consistent monthly results.
-Examples of weekly marketing reports are blog traffic, and blog leads report that will teach how to raise audience engagement with content, website traffic along with visitor-to-leads conversion rates, and online advertising performance with a primary focus on the CPC model.
+Examples of weekly marketing reports are blog traffic and blog leads reports that will teach how to raise audience engagement with content, website traffic, visitor-to-leads conversion rates, and online advertising performance, primarily focusing on the CPC model.

 Example of Weekly Blog analytics as shown in analytics.google.com

 3. Monthly Marketing Report